symfony/symfony-docs/contributing/code/bc.rst

        Changing a return type is only possible with a child type.

 ..
 [9] Allowed for the ``void`` return type.

+..
+[10] Parameter names are not part of the compatibility promise.
+Using
+        PHP 8's named arguments feature might break your code when upgrading to newer Symfony versions.

 .. _`Semantic Versioning`: https://semver.org/